BishopFox/BrokenHill/docs/FAQ.md

 # Frequently-asked questions

+## Why "Broken Hill"?

+It's a reference to [*Lexicon*, by Max Barry](https://maxbarry.com/lexicon/).
+Saying any more than that would involve spoiling key plot elements from that novel.

 ## Can I run this using something other than an Nvidia GPU?

 You can use the PyTorch `cpu` device if you really want to, but it will literally take hundreds of times longer to run, e.g. 2+ hours for a single iteration of the main loop.